glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/13-virtualization/virtualization.md

 - **Hardware Abstraction Level (HAL)** : This level implement the abstraction of hardware components to higher-level interface for software.
 It implements the device drivers and APIs that allow software to interact with hardware.

-- **Operating System Level** : This level implement the [operating system (OS)](/operating-system).
-The OS manages system resources, provides services to applications, and facilitates communication between software and hardware.
-It includes components such as the kernel, file system, memory management, process management, and device drivers.
+- **Operating System Level** : This level sits between the OS and application level.
+Multiple VM in this level shares a single OS with isolated resources.

 - **Library or API Level** : This level implements software libraries and frameworks that provide pre-built functions and modules to simplify application development.